EvoXplain: When Machine Learning Models Agree on Predictions but Disagree on Why -- Measuring Mechanistic Multiplicity

 Interpretability can no longer centre on a single trained model.
-The assumed single explanation is viewed as a distribution of explanations, and their stability, diversity, and governance relevance are not assumptions, but empirical matters that require measurement.
-EvoXplain pushes the field in this direction by treating explanation stability as a primary diagnostic of model behaviour.
-By making explanation multiplicity observable and quantifiable, EvoXplain provides a foundation for future interpretability, auditing, and governance frameworks that operate at the level of model populations rather than individual fits.
+The assumed single explanation is better understood as one draw from a distribution of admissible explanatory mechanisms induced by the training pipeline, whose identifiability, diversity, and governance relevance are empirical properties requiring measurement rather than assumption.
+By elevating explanation identifiability to a first-class diagnostic of model behaviour, EvoXplain provides a foundation for interpretability, auditing, and governance frameworks that operate at the level of model populations rather than individual fits.